mikaelpatel/Cosa/README.md

 ultra cheap wireless nodes with RF315/433 receiver and transmitter.
-For more advanced wireless connections there is also a driver for the Nordic Semiconductor NRF24L01+ chip, which allows low-power wireless communication of up to 2 Mbps in the 2.4GHz band.
+For more advanced wireless connections there is also a driver for the Nordic Semiconductor NRF24L01+ chip, which allows low-power wireless communication of up to 2 Mbps in the 2.4GHz band, and the TI CC1101 Low-Power Sub-1 GHz RF Transceiver.

 The goal of this project is to provide an efficient programming platform for rapid prototyping of "Internet-of-things"-devices.